Basheerbagh: History

-Basheerbagh is named after Bashir-ud-Daula Nawab Sir Asman Jah Bahadur.
-The Bashir Bagh Palace was built by him in this area in 1880.
+Basheerbagh is named after Bashir-ud-Daula Nawab Sir Asman Jah Bahadur, who served as Prime Minister of Hyderabad (1887 to 1894).
+The Bashir Bagh Palace was built by him in 1880.

 Commercial area

 There are large number of Jewellery shops located here and good number of shopping malls around here.
-Famous theaters in the city such as the Skyline & Sterling movie theaters were located here.
+Famous theatres in the city such as the Skyline & Sterling movie theatres were located here.
 Some important government buildings like the Ayakar Bhavan (Income tax office), Police Commissioner's Office, Police control room, Central Excise and customs and Goods and services tax office, Telangana Tourism's reservation office etc. are located here.
 Huge commercial buildings like the Babu Khan Estate (once it was the tallest building in Hyderabad with 14 floors) and Khan Lateef Khan Estate are present here running a wide variety of businesses.

 Education

 The well known Nizam College and club is located in this suburb.

 Sports

 Basheerbagh was a sports hub and the multipurpose L.B Stadium which is used for football and athletics is located here.
 It was previously called as Fateh Maidan, because the handing over of Hyderabad to the Indian Army had happened here.
 Earlier it was used to host international cricket matches.
 An indoor stadium is also present here used for Badminton and Tennis.
 Presently they are not used much and Gachibowli has become the sports hub of the city.

 The rebel ICL matches have revived the stadiums here and they have once again come alive.
 The flood lights of the stadium light up the evening sky and have caused joy to the public around this area after many years.